bbauska/Coursera-Bootstrap/readme.md

 This web page looks like the typical web page of a computer science professor.

-Let\'s now open the index.html page in our editor.
+Let&apos;s now open the index.html page in our editor.

-And then in the head part of the index.html page, right before the title, I\'m going to paste in a little bit of code.
+And then in the head part of the index.html page, right before the title, I&apos;m going to paste in a little bit of code.

 This code snippet is given to you in the instructions.

-You can simply copy and paste this code snippet, and I\'ll walk you through what this code snippet is trying to do.
+You can simply copy and paste this code snippet, and I&apos;ll walk you through what this code snippet is trying to do.

 You will notice that I have three meta tags here.